The fundamental learning situation is one in which a person learns by helping someone who really knows what he is doing.

 If that statement is correct, or at least a good first approximation of the truth, the aim of education is to make sure as many people as possible can immerse themselves in skillful communities.
 We should, as far as possible, extract learners out of schools – where the incompetent live surrounded by, and therefore imitate, others at the same level of incompetence – and into productive environments.

 Historically, this approach to learning has been the norm.
 My grandparents lived in direct contact with the environments they would have to navigate as adults, and they could observe and imitate those who had already mastered it.
 But as modernity, working like a giant centrifuge, started separating everything that in traditional societies co-mingled, it became impossible for children to learn through pure imitation.
-They were segregated by age groups and denied access to the offices, factories, workshops, stores, whose skills they would have to master to become successful adults.
+They were segregated by age groups and denied access to the offices, factories, workshops, and stores, whose skills they would have to master to become successful adults.

 But maybe we can return to our premodern condition?
 Maybe we can build systems that allow novices to reintegrate themselves into communities of practice – but at scale?